boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 **3. Go to Bold BI application and navigate to data connectors settings page**

-If intermediate DB is not configured, you will get an error as follows.
+If the intermediate DB is not configured, you will receive an error as shown below.

    ![IntermediateDB Set Error](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/IntermediateDB_SetError.png)